-In the event that an appropriately qualified Doctor or Equivalent or Physiotherapist or Equivalent replacement cannot be found by a Club to cover a Match, a Doctor or Physiotherapist who has not successfully completed any of the courses listed in the table at A2 can be used subject to the following conditions:
+In the event that an appropriately qualified Doctor or Equivalent or Physiotherapist or Equivalent replacement cannot be found by a Club to cover a Match, a Doctor or Physiotherapist who has not successfully completed any of the courses listed in the table at A2 can be used subject to the following conditions.
+NB The following does not apply to Paramedics, Advanced Nurse Practitioners, Sports Therapists or Sports Rehabilitators as per A2:

-- Completing a IMMOFP course registration providing evidential proof to the RFL of relevant qualification and medical indemnity insurance cover (all to be supplied in advance of the match in question); - reading these Medical Standards and signing to confirm that they have read and will apply these Medical Standards with particular emphasis on the concussion protocols. - This person can only work for a period of three months before an IMMOFP application is required.
-(In these circumstances the Doctor can carry out Concussion Assessments as set out in the Concussion protocols). - Medical Staff appointed in Emergency situations must hold a current IMMOFP or equivalent qualification unless dispensation is applied by the CMO.
-Doctors and Physiotherapists have a three-month period to obtain or be booked onto the next available course to gain an IMMOFP (or equivalent) qualification.
+- Completing a IMMOFP course registration providing evidential proof to the RFL of relevant qualification and medical indemnity insurance cover for working in sport (all to be supplied in advance of the match in question); - reading these Medical Standards and signing to confirm that they have read, fully understand the role they are undertaking and will apply these Medical Standards with particular emphasis on the concussion protocols. - Medical Staff appointed in Emergency situations must hold a current IMMOFP or equivalent qualification unless dispensation is applied by the CMO. - Doctors and Physiotherapists have a three-month grace period to obtain or be booked onto the next available course to gain an IMMOFP (or equivalent) qualification.